flutter/plugins/packages/webview_flutter/README.md

   }
 }
 ```

-Prior to Android 10, Hybrid composition performs a device-host-device copy of the Flutter texture.
-In general, reducing Flutter animations while the WebView is rendered helps improve performance.
-However, we recommend testing your app with the devices and Android versions typically used by your users.

 `SurfaceAndroidWebView()` requires [API level 19](https://developer.android.com/studio/releases/platforms?hl=th#4.4).
 The plugin itself doesn't enforce the API level, so if you want to make the app available on devices running this API level or above, add the following to `<your-app>/android/app/build.gradle`: